1 John 4:1

 (a) The one who does not love does not know God.
 You cannot give what you haven’t received and unconditional love comes from God.

 (b) God is love.
 God does not possess love as though it were one of his many attributes; God is love.
 He is the very source and definition of unconditional love.
 God does not love you with frail human love.
-His is an infinite and relentless love that is revealed to us through the sending of his Son (1 John 4:9).
+His is an infinite and relentless love that is revealed to us through the sending of his Son (Eph.
+3:18-19, 1 John 4:9).

 The Greek word for God’s type of love is agapē, and the best description of this kind of love is found in 1 Corinthians 13:4–8.
 God is patient.
 God is kind.
 God does not seek his own or take into account a wrong suffered.
 God bears all things, believes all things, hopes all things, endures all things.
 The love of God never fails.

-You need to understand that there is nothing you can do to make God love you more, and nothing you can do to make him love you less.
+There is nothing you can do to make God love you more, and nothing you can do to make him love you less.
 He loves you when you do well and he loves you when you don’t.
 Why did God send his Son to save us?
 Because he loves us (Rom.
 5:8).
 Why does he shower us with mercy and grace?
 Because of his great love for us (Eph.
 2:4).
+See also the entry for the Love of God

 1 John 4:9